Get into Snowsports!

 I have booked a snow holiday, but have never tried snowsports before.
 Am I destined to remain in the bar?

-No. Lessons are available at many slopes for reasons such as this.
+No. Lessons are available at many ski resorts for reasons such as this.
 They cater for beginners to improvers and advanced and can get you feeling more confident on the snow within a few hours.